OP-TED/ted-xml-data-converter/README.md

 Feedback on this converter is welcome.
 Please address questions, comments and bug reports using the [Contact details on SIMAP](https://simap.ted.europa.eu/contact).
 Please ensure you include "TEDXDC Converter" in the Subject line.

+## What's next?
+Work on conversion of the remaining Contract Notice TED XML forms (F05, F12, F21, F22, F23 and F24) is ongoing.

+Work will begin on Contract Award notice forms in the near future.